Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 The international iGov profile specifies usage of metadata for the OAuth2 Authorization Server using OpenID Connect Discovery.
 A very similar, yet more generic, specification was adopted by the OAuth2 working group of IETF as RFC8414 "OAuth 2.0 Authorization Server Metadata".
 As this is a profile for OAuth2, relying on generic OAuth2 standards is preferred over application specific standards, such as OpenID Connect Discovery.

+## 7 Using PKCE for native applications

+A known and actively exploited attack exists against native application implementing the OAuth2 Authorization Code flow.
+This attacks is described and a countermeasure is standardized in RFC7636, also known as PKCE.

+The international iGov profile describes two modes for deployment of native applications.
+Usage of PKCE is either mandatory in case no unique client id is registered, or optional in case dynamic registration and separate client ids are being used.

+However, do note that this profile requires usage of PKIoverheid in inter-organizational use cases.
+As native application on end-user devices can rarely be considered as fully managed and controlled by one organization, dynamic registration would imply using a PKIoverheid on (mobile) end-user devices.
+This is in conflict with best practices and terms & conditions for PKIoverheid certificates.

+As such PKCE is included in the Autorization Request in this profile.
+This is in line with Detailed rationale 5 above.